share this post:

 You and your fiancé’s priorities may differ slightly but keep them in mind when you are disagreeing on a decision.
 If you don’t understand why he would want to splurge more for the fancy steak option meaning you’ll have to cut back in other areas, remember that maybe the meal experience is the most important thing to him and his family.

-It’s about the day, not the details
+Myth 2: It’s all about the details

 The credits aren’t going to roll with “happily ever after” flashing across the screen when you have that sparkling exit from your wedding.
 You spent all of that money and time planning so that you could spend the rest of your life with your favorite person, and it’s all just beginning now!
+This is the start of your adventure, not the end.

 Pinterest and the wedding industry sell perfection and it’s easy to think that your wedding is a reflection of you so you want it to be perfect.